Arc676/ChatBot/README.md

 ## Legal

 The bots are available under the MIT license.
 The text for Cards Against Humanity (in `CAH/`) is available under [CC-BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 See [the official website](https://www.cardsagainsthumanity.com) for more details.

+The images of the celestial bodies come from Wikipedia.
+All images are in the public domain as they were created by NASA.